eps1lonline/eps1lonline/README.md

 <!-- Text -->
-I'am a Backend developer.
-I'am a 4th year student at BSU, Faculty of Applied Mathematics and Computer Science.
-In my free time I like to solve problems on Codewars
+I am a Backend developer.
+I am a 4th year student at BSU, Faculty of Applied Mathematics and Computer Science.
+In my free time,
+I like to solve problems on Codewars, which helps me improve my coding skills and algorithmic thinking.
+I enjoy exploring new
+technologies and frameworks, particularly in Python.
+I'm also passionate about contributing to open-source projects and collaborating
+with others in the tech community

 * 🌍  I'm based in Belarus, Minsk
 * ✉️  You can contact me at [https://t.me/eps1lonline](mailto:https://t.me/eps1lonline)